ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/web/tailwind/README.md

 The primary purpose of the class `.bg-white` is to add a background color of white.
 There are different classes for different purposes, such as setting background color or adding a margin or padding to a container.

 There are other Utility-first frameworks as Tachyons, Sched.css, Basscss, Expresive css and others.
-See [Top utility-first CSS frameworks](https://blog.logrocket.com/top-utility-first-css-frameworks/) 2021.
+See the blog [Top utility-first CSS frameworks](https://blog.logrocket.com/top-utility-first-css-frameworks/) 2021.

 ## Tailwind CSS Example